RELEASE255/ML01_project/CONTRIBUTING.md

 # CONTRIBUTING TO ML01 PROJECT

-Thank you for considering contributing, it is through community involvement that projects like this evolve and improve.
+Thank you for considering contributing.
+It is through community involvement that projects like this evolve and improve.

 ## License Agreement
 By contributing to this repository, you agree that: